mtzfox/mtzfox/README.md

 - 👀 I’m interested in ...learning everything I can.
 Just got into **Vue Mastery**.
 I am **Obsidian Notes** obsessed.
 - 🌱 I’m currently learning ...**React**, **Vue**, **Typescript** mostly, and some **Node.js**.
 I'm also familiarizing myself with **Vite** and trying out more **UI libraries**.
 - 💞️ I’m looking to collaborate on ...whatever will take me to the next level of my ability.
 Getting paid is nice, too.
 - 📫 How to reach me ...email or text.

-I hate voicemails.
+View My [Project Notes](https://shrtm.nu/TAnw) to learn more about what I'm currently working on.

 <!---
 mtzfox/mtzfox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.